-In this quick tutorial, we’ll show different ways to copy a List to another List and a common error produced in the process.
+In this quick tutorial, we’ll explore different ways to copy a List to another List, and a common error produced in the process.

 For an introduction to the use of Collections, please refer to this article here.